pnp/sp-dev-fx-aces/samples/ImageCard-OfficeLocations/README.md

 #### Weather details

-The sample uses Open Weather API to show the weather.
+The sample uses OpenWeather API to show the weather.
-Set the [Open weather API](https://home.openweathermap.org/api_keys) key in properties to display the weather.
+Set the [OpenWeather API](https://home.openweathermap.org/api_keys) key in properties to display the weather.
 To avoid multiple API calls, the weather can be stored in a list.
 To do that, create a list in the Home site with the following single line of text columns:
 - Title
 - Latitude